 - Is not employed by the library, municipality or county

-Board members shall hold office for a term concurrent with the term of Council or until a successor is appointed in the result of a resignation.
+Board members shall hold office for a term concurrent with the term of Council.

 2.6 Resignations and Vacancies